 By Lois Marie Gibbs

-Lois Marie Gibbs, a former Love Canal resident, is director of the Center for Health, Environment and Justice in Falls Church, Va.
+Lois Marie Gibbs, a former Love Canal resident, is executive director of the Center for Health, Environment and Justice in Falls Church, Va.